Quitch/GW-AI-Overhaul/README.md

 ## Installation

-This mod can be installed the in-game Community Mod manager.
+This mod can be installed via the in-game Community Mod manager.

 ## Difficulty